Neck and Arm Pain

 Boise Neck Neurosurgeon

-Dr. Johans is a highly respected and experienced specialist in neck pain in the Treasure Valley.
-He has been providing top-notch diagnosis and treatment of neck pain for over 30 years.
-His practice sets itself apart from others by offering a comfortable and professional environment where patients can explore treatment options without feeling rushed or pressured.
+His practice sets itself apart by offering a comfortable and professional environment where patients can explore treatment options without feeling rushed or pressured.
 Furthermore, Dr. Johans takes the time to ensure each patient meets with him at every appointment and receives an accurate diagnosis.
 He always makes every effort to treat the condition without surgery unless necessary.
+If he thinks that surgery is your best option, he will use 3D models and your MRI scans to ensure that you understand your problems and surgical remedy.

 About Dr. Johans